Gluten/gliadin allergen assay (PCR)

 Description

-Gluten is a protein complex found in many cereals such as wheat, barley, and rye.
-One of its main fractions, gliadin, is particularly involved in immune reactions associated with celiac disease and gluten intolerance.
-The detection and quantification of gluten allergens are major challenges for the food and nutraceutical industries, particularly for products intended for consumers with intolerances or those wishing to adopt a gluten-free diet.
-Accurate gliadin measurement helps secure food formulation and ensure compliance with regulatory claims.
+Gluten is a protein complex found in many grains such as wheat, barley, and rye.
+One of its main components, gliadin, is particularly implicated in the immune responses associated with celiac disease and gluten intolerance.
+The detection and quantification of gluten allergens are major challenges for the food and nutraceutical industries, especially for products intended for consumers with gluten intolerance or those wishing to adopt a gluten-free diet.
+Accurate gliadin measurement ensures the safety of food formulations and compliance with regulatory claims.

 Analytical method: PCR for the detection of gluten allergens

-PCR (Polymerase Chain Reaction) is a highly sensitive molecular biology technique for detecting the presence of specific DNA linked to gluten allergens.
+Polymerase Chain Reaction (PCR) is a highly sensitive molecular biology technique used to detect the presence of specific DNA associated with gluten allergens.
 This approach offers several advantages: detection at very low concentrations, targeted identification of gliadin and other gluten proteins, and compliance with current standards for labeling "gluten-free" products.
-PCR complements other analytical methods applied to the detection of food allergens and contaminants, such as HPLC or mass spectrometry (MS/MS), by providing increased sensitivity for very low detection limits.
+PCR complements other analytical methods used to detect food allergens and contaminants, such as HPLC or mass spectrometry (MS/MS), by providing increased sensitivity at very low detection thresholds.

 Industrial applications and compliance issues

-Gluten/gliadin allergen assay by PCR is particularly important for:
+PCR testing for gluten/gliadin allergens is particularly important for:

-- The food industry : securing product ranges labeled “gluten-free,” including flours, pasta, breads, biscuits and fermented drinks.
+- The agri-food industry : securing product ranges labeled "gluten-free", including flours, pasta, breads, biscuits and fermented drinks.

 - Animal nutrition : controlling the presence of gluten in formulations intended for sensitive animals.